IAN SUNDERLAND 1958-

 The next day I was starting a week’s leave and was glad to.
 I wasn’t accustomed to this emotional roller coaster and was anxious to escape.
 But there was no escape.
 That evening I suddenly and inexplicably burst into floods of tears.
 I sobbed all evening, all night and all the next day.
 During the Friday evening, I started praying for Ian even though I’d never been in the habit of praying.
 God never figured that much in my life.
 But I prayed and prayed that evening for a man I didn’t know in the least.
 It was both exhausting and releasing.

-Later I was to discover that many serious problems had beset Ian in that post-
+Later I was to discover that many serious problems had beset Ian in that early post-

 THE HOLY SPIRIT PRESENCE

 As I stood there, still unaware of the drama of the previous 48hrs, I felt a compelling sense of compassion overwhelm me again and this voice in head saying “Woman behold your son”.
 For a moment I was scared all over again.
 Surely these were words the Saviour had said whilst hanging on the cross.
 They couldn’t be uttered to the likes of me!
 Surely that was blasphemous!

 But then, quite suddenly, without a shadow of doubt, I KNEW the identity of the ‘presence’ that had just spoken to me, that had been around me since the previous Wednesday.
 It was God -